- This event has passed.

 By the completion of this training participants will:

-- Accurately identify anxiety disorders in youth.
+- Accurately identify four anxiety disorders in youth.

 - Describe the nature of 5 anxiety disorders in youth, including developmental, cognitive, behavioral, and familial forces.